Multi-camera video surveillance software for the Mac

 This depends on many factors.
 Our System Requirements Calculator will give a reasonable recommendation.

-- Set your user account to log in automatically, under Login Options in the Users & Groups system preference.
+- Set your user account to log in automatically, under Login Options in the Users & Groups system preference [NOTE: if you have a Magic Keyboard, Touch ID must be disabled in order to enable automatic login].

 - Select the user account on the left of the Users & Groups window, and click the Login Items tab at the top of the window.

-- Drag the SecuritySpy application into this list of login items, to have it open automatically.
+- Drag SecuritySpy into this list of login items, to have it open automatically.

-With this setup, the Mac logs in automatically, opens SecuritySpy, and then returns to the login screen.
-SecuritySpy continues to run in the account, behind the login screen.
+With this setup, the Mac logs in automatically, opens SecuritySpy, and then returns to the lock screen.
+SecuritySpy continues to run in the account, behind the lock screen.

 Which SecuritySpy licenses do I need to purchase for streaming video from one computer to another?